miekg/dreck/README.md

 Run allows for processes be started on the dreck server.
 For this the `run` feature *and* the `aliases` feature must be enabled.
 Next runners must be defined in the OWNERS file.
 Only commands *expanded* by an alias are allowed to run, this is to prevent things like `/run /bin/cat /etc/passwd` to be run accidentally.
+The standard output of the command will be picked up and put in the new comment under the issue or pull request.

-All commands run will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/cmd issue:NUMBER`, if done for a pull request that parameter it will be `/cmd pull:NUMBER`.
+All commands run will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/cmd issue:NUMBER`, if done for a pull request that parameter will be `/cmd pull:NUMBER`.

 For example, if you want to run `/opt/bin/release ARGUMENT` on the server, the following alias must be there: